quoid/userscripts/docs/dev.md

 The `xcode` directory is the root of the Xcode project where the Safari extension app is built.

+For other directory structure instructions, please refer to [structure.md](structure.md).

 # Environment
 - [`Node.js`](https://nodejs.dev/en/learn/how-to-install-nodejs/)
 - [`pnpm`](https://pnpm.io/installation) (optional)